Spin Tetrad Formalism Of Circular Polarization States In Relativistic Jets: Geometric Representation of AGN

 \section{Geometric Representation of AGN}

-\subsection{Kerr-${}^{+}\Lambda$ Geometry}
+\subsection{Kerr Geometry}

-As an accurate description of the spacetime surrounding a central compact massive object in the high-energy density regime, the vacuum properties of spacetime become more prevalent and one should introduce the energy density of free-space; the Cosmological Constant ${}^{+}\Lambda$. \begin{widetext}
+As an accurate description of the spacetime surrounding a central compact massive object in the high-energy density regime, we utilize the Kerr metric of spacetime surrounding such an object\cite{kerr}.
+Considering the Kerr metric as the spacetime describing the central SMBH in this system. \begin{widetext}

 \end{widetext} For brevity we define the functions, $\Delta, \rho$ as $\rho = r^{2}+\alpha^{2}Cos^{2}\theta$ and $\Delta = r^{2} -r_{s}r +\alpha^{2}$, respectively.
 In line with this, the black hole spin parameter is defined as $\alpha = J/M_{H}c$, with the angular velocity of the horizon as